September 10, 2019

 How SEO Makes Content Better

-SEO research is a proxy for user interests: because search queries represent informational needs, this type of analysis helps marketers identify the topics that matter, the key components of content that addresses those topics, and ultimately answer prospects’ most burning questions.
-Instilling SEO techniques into your editorial process will not only lead to more effective website architecture and better search ranking for your content, but a much deeper understanding of your customers and their current needs.
+SEO research is a proxy for user interests: because search queries represent informational needs, this type of analysis helps marketers identify the topics that matter and how they can answer audiences’ most burning questions.
+Instilling SEO techniques into your editorial process will not only lead to more effective website architecture and better search ranking for your content, but a much deeper understanding of your customers and their current needs that translates into stronger and more relevant points of view.
 All of this is essential for organizations working to pinpoint and focus on the topics and attributes decision-makers value most.

 Finally, SEO is critical for lead generation.
-Organic traffic is almost always going to be more engaged than traffic from other channels because it represents users that are actively seeking content in response to a need, rather than an ad they were served or a post they stumbled across by accident.
-Creating content that anticipates their most pressing needs is the most effective way to keep them coming back for more, establishing a strong pipeline of leads from your content marketing efforts.
+Traffic from search, known as organic traffic, is almost always going to be more engaged than traffic from other channels because it represents users who are actively seeking content in response to a need, rather than just clicking on an ad they were served or a post they stumbled across.
+Creating content that anticipates their most pressing needs is the most effective way to keep them coming back for more, thereby establishing a strong pipeline of leads from your content marketing efforts.

-Optimizing your site for organic traffic means optimizing for strong user experience, and in an environment where dozens of firms with similar practices are frantically publishing similar content, making content findable, navigable, and actionable represents a competitive edge that will establish your site as a destination for thought leadership.
+Optimizing your site for organic traffic means optimizing for strong user experience, and in an environment where dozens of firms with similar practices are frantically publishing similar content, SEO techniques will help make your thought leadership visible and valuable.
+Making that content findable, navigable, and actionable will create a lasting competitive edge that will establish your site as a repeat destination for thought leadership.

 A version of this article appeared in the 2019 State of Digital & Content Marketing Survey, released in July 2019.